do3cc/isotopp.github.io/_posts/2021-10-12-understanding-git.md

 ---

 It occurred to me that I do not know nearly enough how git works, internally.
-The contents of the .git directory seem to be accessible enough, so I am going on a Safari in this blogs git repository.
+The contents of the .git directory seem to be accessible enough, so I am going on a Safari in the git repository of this blog.
 You can follow along if you check out [the blog](https://github.com/isotopp/isotopp.github.io/).

 # Refs